COLOGNE - MARCH 2007

 One can easily imagine the subsequent explosion, conflagration, and damage to the factory.
 The colour that it would have brought to the cheeks of the air defence "experts" would have been worth watching too.
 Especially when you consider the primitive nature of the navigational aids that the Germans had in 1940 compared to what the Anglo-Americans could call up in 1944 and 1945

-Then again, even this isn't a patch on the events of the evening of 17th February 1918 when a German Staaken R.VI #34;Giant" bomber flew alone over London and dropped a bomb on St. Pancras station, with no navigational aids at all.
+Then again, this isn't a patch on the events of the evening of 17th February 1918 when a German Staaken R.VI "Giant" bomber flew alone over London and dropped a bomb on St. Pancras station, with no navigational aids at all.

-But talking of three bridges, modern builders would agree with me that 5 Bridges would have been Nice
+But while we are talking well, one of us is of three bridges, modern builders would agree with me that 5 Bridges would have been Nice

 I talk at great length ("Surely not, Eric.
 Perish the though" - ed) elsewhere about how railways in the USA are so busy that they have to stack the freight containers one on top of another so that they can cram as much freight into the smallest possible footprint on the railway lines so that more trains can use the lines.